do-community/us-aquarium-search/README.md

 I tested the autoscaling feature by running a load test (200,000 requests) on the app using [hey](https://github.com/rakyll/hey).
 The app was able to handle the increased traffic and the containers scaled up to meet the demand.
 ![autoscale feature in app platform](https://github.com/do-community/us-aquarium-search/assets/6799474/ede9c2d5-ef27-40ea-99c0-63fa63cd4a9f)

+To learn more about autoscaling, see the [Autoscaling video from Bikram Gupta](https://www.youtube.com/watch?v=k8pCGYPeqOQ).

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.